2017 Desmond Tutu Fellowship Awarded to Emmanuel Jal

 Peace activist and former child soldier acclaimed with prestigious reconciliation award.

-Author, musician, performer and peace ambassador Emmanuel Jal has been awarded the 2017 Desmond Tutu Reconciliation Fellowship.
+Author, musician, peace ambassador and former child soldier Emmanuel Jal will come to Australia this month to be awarded the 2017 Desmond Tutu Reconciliation Fellowship.

-The Fellowship, which promotes reconciliation by bringing global support to individuals engaged in local projects, recognises Emmanuel’s global work in reconciliation as a displaced person from South Sudan.
+The Fellowship, which this year is focused on people’s displacement, promotes reconciliation by bringing global support to individuals engaged in local projects.
+It recognises Mr Jal’s global work in reconciliation as a displaced person from South Sudan.

-An established and accomplished musician and performer, Emmanuel is the architect of the We Want Peace campaign which helped attract international attention to the suffering in South Sudan through the 2011 independence process.
+An established and accomplished musician and performer, Mr Jal is the architect of the We Want Peace campaign which helped attract international attention to the suffering in South Sudan through the 2011 independence process.

-Emmanuel also founded Gua Africa, his own charity, which sponsors South Sudanese refugees through a Survivors of War program and promotes education in Africa through academic sponsorship.
+Mr Jal founded his own charity, Gua Africa, which sponsors South Sudanese refugees through a survivors of war program, and promotes education in Africa for displaced people through academic sponsorship.

 Emmanuel's peace activism and achievements have been recognised by the United Nations as a Young Global Leader by the World Economic Forum; and he has addressed the US Congress on peace and reconciliation, drawing on his personal experiences and background.

-Announcing the award, Fellowship Chairman Dr Charles Lane said Emmanuel had used his life experience to promote peace and reconciliation through his music, activism and charity.
+Fellowship Chairman, Dr Charles Lane, said Mr Jal was exemplary in using his life experience to promote peace and reconciliation through his music, activism and charity.

-‘His contribution stood out among a competitive global field of impressive nominees, who are all working tirelessly to make our world a better, more peaceful and compassionate place".
+‘His contribution stood out among a competitive global field of impressive nominees for the Fellowship, who are all working tirelessly to make our world a better, more peaceful and compassionate place,’ Dr Lane said.